Many communities are taking action to address drinking in public places. Here's how you can take action.

 Alcohol bans/bylaws in public places can be useful to address harm in your community.

-This section will guide you through the process of making an objection to the issue or renewal of an off-licence in your community.
+This section will guide you through the process of making an objection to a new or renewal application for an off-licence in your community.

 A licence must be obtained to sell alcohol

-Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local council.
+Anyone who wishes to sell or supply alcohol to be consumed off-premise must apply for an off-licence from the local licensing body.

 Licence applications must be publicly notified